 Lunatiques is located at 284 Wyndham Street, Alexandria.

 Open 7 days from 10 am – 5 pm.

 You can find out more about Lunatique here.

 L’Americano Espresso Bar

-Located within Coco Republic, L’Americano Espresso Bar is such a find.
-And you know, what a chore it was for us to have to wander through Coco Republic to get to it.
+Located in the Coco Republic, L’Americano Espresso Bar is such a find.
+And you know, what a chore it was for us to have to wander through the Coco Republic to get to it.
 Terrible really!